puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 The class will create a new package in `/opt/puppet/packages/public` called `puppet-enterprise-3.2.0-debian-6-amd64-agent`.

 Now you can SSH into the node where you want to install the agent and run `curl -k https://<master hostname>:8140/packages/current/debian-6-amd64.bash | bash`.
 The `-k` flag is needed in order to get curl to trust the master, which it wouldn't otherwise since puppet and its SSL infrastructure have not yet been set up on the node.
-The script will install the `pe-agent` package, create a basic `puppet.conf`, and kick off a puppet run.
+The script will install the `pe-agent` packages, create a basic `puppet.conf`, and kick off a puppet run.

 ### Configuring Agents